Amarthgul/HappyDungeonFriends/README.md

 filled with rainbow, flowers, and unicorn.
 But do be cautious, it may contain contents that should not be shown to kids.

-By the end it should have all codes, images (include PSDs), and musics available.
+Written in C# XNA, sprites designed and drawn by me, musics from online resouces(mostly bought on ZapSplat), by the end it should have all codes, images (include PSDs), and musics/SFX files available.

 Currently still work in progress.